NuLink-network/docs/product/worker_running.md

 If install the Worker node via Docker, please initialize and run it using Docker as well.
 And if install the Worker node via local installation, please read local operation part.

-**Make sure put a small amount of BNB(test) to the worker account for sending one confirmation transaction.**
+**Make sure putting a small amount of BNB(test) to the worker account for sending one confirmation transaction.**

 ## Run Node via Docker (Recommended)